 It's difficult to pin down exactly what a theatrical company manager does simply because they do so much: negotiate contracts, organize payroll, write the checks for purchases of outside materials, organize rehearsals, arrange transportation and lodging for cast and crew, assist the director with notating and communicating changes, and—of course—handle emergencies inside and outside of the theater.
 Crucially, company managers also act as the link between the general manager—their boss—and the rest of the company.
 A generalized problem solver with a focus on human resources and logistics, the company manager's work is never over, and rarely the same from day to day.

 Company managers use incredible multitasking and organizational skills to manage multiple departments with entirely different purposes, while also applying a laser-like focus to solving day-to-day problems and achieving long-term goals.

 When accidents happen, such as a wardrobe malfunction or lost luggage, the company manager is the first call and first responder.
-Similarly, it's the company manager's job to keep track of the health and availability of the various production crew members, schedule rotating nights on and off for ensemble cast members and ensure that there are no pre-show surprises for dance captains and stage managers.
+Similarly, it's the company manager's job to keep track of the health and availability of the various production crew members, schedule rotating nights on and off for ensemble cast members, and ensure that there are no pre-show surprises for dance captains and stage managers.
 If the company has their own performance space, the manager may oversee the theater's operations and audience services departments, responsible for stocking bars and concessions, running the box office, and staffing the front of house.
-Otherwise, the manager is likely responsible for finding and booking spaces for rehearsals and performances.
-Company managers may work closely with production managers and/or business managers.
+Otherwise, the manager is likely responsible for finding and booking spaces for rehearsal and performance.
+In addition, the company manager may work closely with the production managers and/or business manager.